PGY1 Program Mission Statement

 Program Details

-The PGY1 residency term starts on the Monday of the last full week of the current residency year to allow for a 1-week overlap with the graduating residency class.
-The program continues for 53 weeks.
-Throughout the program, residents will complete a department orientation, followed by a series of experiential rotations, each lasting 4 to 5 weeks.
+The PGY1 residency is a 53-week continuum in which residents will complete a department orientation, followed by a series of experiential rotations, each lasting 4 to 5 weeks.
 Various longitudinal learning activities are coordinated throughout the year.
 Residents will be responsible for completing a research project and presenting at ASHP Midyear meeting in December and Eastern States Regional Residency Conference in May.
-Residents will be afforded the opportunity to participate in a teaching certificate program at no cost offered by the Ernest Mario School of Pharmacy at Rutgers University.
+Residents are afforded the opportunity to participate in a teaching certificate program at no cost offered by the Ernest Mario School of Pharmacy at Rutgers University.
+Click here for more information about the PGY1 program curriculum.

-The PGY-2 pharmacy residency in pharmacotherapy is a 53-week residency program at Capital Health that is designed to produce a specialized practitioner with an advanced level of proficiency and expertise in working with interdisciplinary teams to deliver pharmaceutical care to diverse populations presenting with varied and complex health problems.
-The program builds on knowledge acquisition in a broad range of disease states and decision-making skills that is transferable across various practice areas.
-The resident will complete a department orientation including 1-week overlap with the graduating PGY-2 resident, followed by a series of rotations, each lasting 4 to 5 weeks, with various longitudinal learning experiences.
+The PGY-2 pharmacy residency in Critical Care is a 53-week residency program at Capital Health that is designed to produce a specialized practitioner with an advanced level of proficiency and expertise in working with interdisciplinary teams to deliver pharmaceutical care to diverse populations presenting with varied and complex health problems.
+The resident will complete a department orientation, followed by a series of rotations, each lasting 4 to 5 weeks, with various longitudinal learning experiences.
 The resident will be expected to complete a research project during the residency with presentation at various conferences.
-The resident will be actively involved in medication use evaluation, system performance improvement projects, and formulary evaluation for the institution.
-The resident will be well versed in completion of pharmacotherapy consults for a variety of patient population.
-The resident is expected to take on the chief resident roles and responsibilities and serve as a mentor to pharmacy students and the PGY1 residents, progressing to become a leader for the pharmacy department.
-As part of the Capital Health mission, the resident will actively participate in various community outreach programs throughout the year.
-The resident will be exposed to a variety of diverse patient populations, practice settings, and learning experiences to develop into a highly qualified and well-rounded Pharmacotherapy Specialist.
+The resident will be actively involved in medication use safety and policy/protocol development and review for the institution.
+The resident is expected to take on the chief resident role and responsibilities and serve as a mentor to pharmacy students and the PGY1 residents, progressing to become a leader for the pharmacy department.
+Click here for more information about the PGY2 program curriculum.

-For more information about the PGY2 program, please visit our Curriculum and Frequently Asked Questions (FAQ) pages.
+For more details about the program, please visit our Frequently Asked Questions (FAQ) page.

 Follow us on Instagram: @capitalhealthpharmacy